 Visit Bath is strongly committed to preserving the privacy of its customers, we gather and process your personal information in accordance with this privacy notice and in compliance with the relevant data protection Regulation and laws.
 This notice provides you with the necessary information regarding your rights and our obligations, and explains how, why and when we process your personal data.

 We are registered on the Information Commissioner's Office Register; registration number Z8207594, and act as a Data Controller and sometimes as a Data Processor when processing your data.
-Our designated Data Protection Manager is Natalie Hilton, who can be contacted at our address above.

 Personal Information We Collect From You

 Visit Bath processes your personal information to meet our legal, statutory and contractual obligations and to provide you with our products and services.
 We will never collect any unnecessary personal data from you and do not process your information in any way, other than as specified in this notice.

 The personal data that we collect from you will depend on your interaction with us, for example when you subscribe to our e-newsletter, enter one of our offers or competitions, make a purchase online or complete one of our on-line forms (eg job application).
 The purposes for processing your data are given below: